 Movies about Addiction Recovery

-Here’s a concise list of movies that can be beneficial to watch about addiction recovery, encompassing gambling, substance abuse, sex addiction, and other vices:
+Here’s a concise list of movies that can be beneficial to watch about addiction recovery, encompassing gambling, substance use, sex addiction, and other vices:

 - “The Gambler” (2014): A drama about a literature professor struggling with a severe gambling addiction and his journey towards recovery and self-discovery.

-- “Requiem for a Dream” (2000): A raw and intense portrayal of addiction’s devastating consequences, exploring the lives of people battling substance abuse and the challenging path to recovery.
+- “Requiem for a Dream” (2000): A raw and intense portrayal of addiction’s devastating consequences, exploring the lives of people battling substance use disorder and the challenging path to recovery.

 - “Shame” (2011): This drama delves into the life of a man grappling with sex addiction and his efforts to confront his destructive behaviors and find healing.